jacobberanek/jacobberanek/README.md

 - 👋 Hi, I’m Jacob Beranek

-Im currently a sophomore at Auburn University studying Software Engineering
+Im currently a Junior at Auburn University studying Software Engineering

-I am interested in software development, not sure what concentration yet, but some sort of app development and/or website development most likely, I have also been looking into AI recently as it also seems interesting.
+I am interested in software development, not sure what concentration yet, but some sort of app development and/or website development, I have also been looking into AI recently as it also seems interesting.
 I am planning on teaching myself javascript as well as get familiarized with libraries such as React, aswell as get familiar with basic API's.

 Language Experiences: